 Mean score of companies in the Rice Processing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Ros Agro PLC reported significant carbon emissions, totalling approximately 22,000,000,000 kg CO2e for Scope 1, 760,000,000 kg CO2e for Scope 2, and a substantial 351,090,000,000 kg CO2e for Scope 3 emissions.
 The combined total for Scope 1 and 2 emissions was about 22,760,000,000 kg CO2e.
-This data reflects the company's operational impact on climate change and highlights the need for robust climate commitments.
-Ros Agro PLC has set ambitious targets to address its carbon footprint.
-The company is committed to achieving net-zero operational emissions by 2046, with interim goals to develop a renewable energy portfolio of 31 GW, alongside 4 MMT of biofuels and 1 MMT of biogas by 2030.
-Furthermore, by 2050, Ros Agro aims to scale these targets to 200 GW of renewable energy, 7 MMT of biofuels, and 9 MMT of biogas.
-The emissions data is not cascaded from any parent organization, indicating that Ros Agro PLC independently reports its climate impact.
-The company’s commitment to sustainability and reduction initiatives positions it as a proactive player in the agricultural sector's response to climate change.
+The company has set ambitious climate commitments, aiming for net-zero operational emissions by 2046.
+Additionally, they plan to develop a renewable energy portfolio of 31 GW, alongside 4 MMT of biofuels and 1 MMT of biogas by 2030.
+By 2050, these targets will scale further to 200 GW of renewable energy, 7 MMT of biofuels, and 9 MMT of biogas.
+Ros Agro's emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
+The company is actively working towards reducing its carbon footprint while enhancing its sustainability initiatives.

 Access structured emissions data, company-specific emission factors, and source documents